 Shortly after World War II, the Space Race between the United States and the Soviet Union inspired Argentinian artist Raquel Forner to create paintings that ooze with optimism about space travel.

-In the painting Astronaut and Witnesses, Televised, gray figures represent men, women, and children shattered by the atrocities of war.
-Indigo figures represent future humans who have bent time and space to lend their ailing ancestors a hand.
-The astonished astronaut grabs onto one of the blood ties coursing through the picture.
+In Astronaut and Witnesses, Televised, the gray figures represent men, women, and children shattered by the atrocities of war.
+The indigo figures are future humans who have bent time and space to lend their ailing ancestors a hand.
+An wide-eyed astronaut grabs onto one of the “blood ties” coursing through the picture.

-Forner’s vivid colors and syrupy brushstrokes prioritize feelings over physical reality, an idea she borrowed from the European Expressionists.
-Importantly, she refuses to put futuristic-looking technology in her outer space paintings.
-The result is a universe that appears friendly and interconnected.
+Drawing from European Expressionism, Forner’s vivid colors and syrupy brushstrokes prioritize emotion over physical reality.
+By omitting futuristic-looking technology from her outer space paintings, she creates a universe that feels friendly and interconnected.

 Does Forner think interplanetary travel will improve our social and emotional intelligence?
-“When man sees the smallness of our planet, he will realize we need to rethink our relationships,” she said.
-Her work is characterized by its emphasis on cosmic beings that represent the next stage of human evolution.
+“When man sees the smallness of our planet, he will realize we need to rethink our relationships,” she once said.

-The National Air and Space Museum in Washington, D.C., has several of Forner’s paintings in its collection, including Return of the Astronauts, the image of an embryonically posed astronaut descending back to Mother Earth.
-Seconds before splashing into the ocean, he points back to the moon.
+The National Air and Space Museum in Washington, D.C., houses several of Forner’s paintings, including Return of the Astronauts, the image of an astronaut in a fetal pose descending to Mother Earth.
+Just seconds before splashdown, he points back toward the moon.

-Black American artist Alma Thomas, who was born in 1891, said the Apollo 11 mission to the moon set her creativity in motion.
+Alma Thomas, a Black American artist born in 1891, said the Apollo 11 mission to the moon set her creativity in motion.

 A new era has been born in America, and it demands to be expressed in new forms.
 The rush of rockets through space….the speed of high-powered cars….the crowding of extraordinary skyscrapers….the rotating electronic billboards.
 They all have another message besides the material one.